mo-fathi/laravel-login/README.md

    This will start the development server at `http://localhost:8000`.

 2. Open your web browser and navigate to `http://localhost:8000` to see your Laravel application running.

-That's it!
-You have successfully set up and configured a Laravel 10 application with PHP 8.1 in your development environment.
-You can now start building your application using Laravel's powerful features.

-Please note that this document assumes you have PHP 8.1 and Composer installed on your development machine.
-If you don't have them installed, please refer to the official documentation for PHP (https://www.php.net/manual/en/install.php) and Composer (https://getcomposer.org/doc/00-intro.md) to install them before proceeding.